MasMedIm/VoicePlan-UI/README.md

-# Gullie – AI-Powered Relocation Intelligence
+# VoicePlan – AI-Powered Relocation Intelligence

 > _“Moving to a new city?
 We got you.”_

-Gullie is your personal AI relocation consultant that plans and executes an end-to-end move – from immigration paperwork to cultural onboarding.
+VoicePlan is your personal AI relocation consultant that plans and executes an end-to-end move – from immigration paperwork to cultural onboarding.
 Under the hood, we combine realtime conversational AI with automated back-office workflows, giving employees clarity, compliance and white-glove